 Mode of instruction

-On-Campus meetings (compulsory attendance) 2 hour workgroups covering problems, theory, and skills (max 12 students per group).
+Either on-campus meetings (voluntary but prepared attendance) 2 hour workgroups covering problems, theory, and skills (max 12 students per group);

-On-Line meetings (compulsory attendance) 1 hour workgroups covering problems and theory (max 6 students per group).
-1 hour workgroup covering skills (no maximum per group).
+Or on-line meetings (voluntary but prepared attendance) 1 hour workgroups covering problems and theory (max 6 students per group).
+1 hour workgroup covering skills (no maximum per group);

 To successfully complete the course, please take note that the end grade of the course is established by determining the weighted average of all assessment components.